Skip to main content

 Click the Create button once finished to save the new deduction.

 You can also configure how this looks on your ABA File through the "Bank details" section.
-See How Deductions appear on ABA Files at the bottom of this article for more details.
+See the section 'How Deductions appear on ABA Files' at the bottom of this article for more details.

 Recurring Deductions

-Payslips will automatically be populated with Deductions added on employees' profiles.
+Payslips will automatically be populated with Deductions added to employees' profiles.
 Once a deduction has been created (using the steps in Create a Deduction Type), add it to the profiles of the applicable employees with the following steps:

-1. Navigate to Payroll > Staff
+1. Navigate to Workforce > Staff

 2. Select the employee from the list

-3. Click + Add next to the Deductions section
+4. Click + Add next to the Deductions section

-5. Enter the Fixed amount or Percent of income to be deducted
+6. Enter the Fixed amount or Percent of income to be deducted

-6. Click the Create button
+10. Click the Create button

 After assigning deductions to relevant employees, the deductions will appear on their pay runs.